 Mobile Web vs Mobile App

 The battle between native, web and hybrid apps is never going to end because each approach has its own benefits.
-Building a hybrid app might be very appealing due to the high speed of development, lower budget costs and a single source code needed.
+Building a hybrid app might be very appealing due to the high speed of development, lower budget costs and single source code needed.
 Nevertheless, in the long run, this economy can turn into the constant fixing process in order to enhance the UI and the attempts of raising the app’s performance.

 Looking at the discussion from the perspective of 7+ years of our experience in mobile app development, we in GBKSOFT are convinced that choosing native apps is the most reasonable approach.
-The reason lies in high-class security, performance, and native UI/UX elements providing users with the seamless experience.
+The reason lies in high-class security, performance, and native UI/UX elements providing users with a seamless experience.
 Time shows that people feel more comfortable and “like home” when using native apps since all the elements are familiar and user-friendly.
 Plus, native apps require more investments and time to accomplish, in a long run these investments pay off by offering an industry standard app performance and incredible user experience.

 So, having examined all the pros and cons of native, hybrid or web apps, it would be easier for you to determine the course of your company growth.
 One more key decision you’ll need to make is contacting the development team that would bring your idea to life while matching your budget, deadlines and business goals.